 At Cheadle Village Dental Practice, we offer a range of options to replace parts of a tooth that have been lost through wear and tear, damage or decay.
-After carefully removing the damaged area, our dentist will restore the tooth to its original size and shape by inserting filling material into the cavity.
+Our dentist will remove the decayed area carefully and will restore the tooth to its original size and shape by inserting filling material into the cavity.

 Each filling is moulded to the exact shape of your tooth and is designed to be durable enough to stand up to normal use and to last for many years.
 You can choose between an amalgam, or silvery filling or a composite alternative, which offers an aesthetically pleasing white finish.

 If a cavity is detected during a routine check-up it is advisable to get it filled as soon as possible before it deepens and causes more severe damage or starts to hurt.
 If you are nervous about the procedure we can talk you through it and offer various relaxation options, including sedation and calming techniques.

 Most patients experience absolutely no concerns after having a tooth filling.
 While the anaesthetic is wearing off, care must be taken not to inadvertently bite the inside of the mouth or cause damage to the newly filled tooth.
 Avoid hot drinks and food that requires a lot of chewing or crunching to consume for 24 hours.
 Inform us immediately if the teeth filling cracks fall out or causes discomfort in any other way.

 Our team of dentists and dental support technicians can work with you in the following areas: